fbpx

 Mr. Phillip CampbellAnd hey, whatever course Mr. Campbell teaches, you can be sure it will be both fun and educational!
 But don’t take our word for it; check out some of his student testimonials here.

-If you are interested in enrolling your student in The History of Japan or learning more about the class, please click here.
+If you want to enroll your student in The History of Japan or learn more about the class, please click here.

-UPDATE: The LIVE course has filled and closed.
-You can take it as a recorded, independent-learning course through our Unlimited Access Catholic homeschool program after June 15, 2023.
+UPDATE: The LIVE course has been filled and closed.
+After June 15, 2023, you can take it as a recorded, independent-learning course through our Unlimited Access Catholic homeschool program.

 For more Catholic homeschool support, check out the Homeschooling Saints Podcast available on your favorite podcasting app and also on YouTube.